envygeeks/jekyll-docker/README.md

 ## Gemfiles

-This docker image supports Gemfiles, updating your Gemfile and even changing the way it behaves based on what you tell it to do.
+This docker image supports `Gemfile`'s, updating your Gemfile and even changing the way it behaves based on what you tell it to do.
 See `Environment Variables`.
-We also try to detect if if you are using things like Github or Git to pull dependencies with bundler so that we can transform and optimize for you.
+We also try to detect if if you are using things like Github or Git to pull dependencies with bundler so that we can transform and optimize for you, just a tiny bit though.

-If you provide a Gemfile and that Gemfile has a `Git(hub)` dependency we can quickly detect with a Regexp we will default to installing with bundler so that we do not break anything that you are trying to accomplish.
+If you provide a `Gemfile` and that `Gemfile` has a `Git(hub)` dependency we can quickly detect with a Regexp we will default to installing with bundler so that we do not break anything that you are trying to accomplish.

-## Apt dependencies for Gems
+## Apk (Alpine) dependencies for Gems

-If you provide an .apt file inside of your root we will detect it and install those dependencies inside of the image for you and attempt to be smart about running it all the time, in that we diff the Gemfile and if diff says there is a difference we will install and if there is no difference we will not install them unless there is a `gem` or `bundle` error, and if there is then we will try to install before trying to install gems again.
+If you provide a `.apk` file inside of your root we will detect it and install those dependencies inside of the image for you and attempt to be smart about running it all the time, in that we `diff` the `Gemfile` and if `diff` says there is a difference we will install and if there is no difference we will not install them unless there is a `gem` or `bundle` error, and if there is then we will try to install before trying to install gems again.

 ### If you are using an `.apt` file.

-You can convert your `.apt` file to an `.apk` file but we will do our best to convert your apt file for you automatically unless you have both then we we will just use your apk over apt.
+You can convert your `.apt` file to an `.apk` file but we will do our best to convert your apt file for you automatically unless you have both.
+If you do have both then we we will just use your apk over apt.

 Visit: http://pkgs.alpinelinux.org if you would like to search for your package.
 If it's only available in testing then you can do package@testing in your `.apk` file to trigger it from that repo.

 ## Running